Papanasam (film)

-Papanasam is a 2015 Indian Tamil-language crime thriller film directed by Jeethu Joseph, a remake of his 2013 Malayalam film Drishyam.
+Papanasam (Note: Also a film's title reference to Tirunelveli district famous picnic spot town of the same name.) is a 2015 Indian Tamil-language crime drama film directed by Jeethu Joseph, a remake of his 2013 Malayalam film Drishyam.
 The film was jointly produced by Suresh Balaje and Rajkumar Sethupathi.
-It stars Kamal Haasan and Gautami, with Esther Anil, Asha Sarath and Roshan Basheer reprising their roles from the original film.
-Kalabhavan Mani, Nivetha Thomas and M. S. Bhaskar appear in supporting roles.
+It stars Kamal Haasan, Gautami, Nivetha Thomas, Esther Anil, Asha Sharath, Roshan Basheer, and Kalabhavan Mani.
+Sharath, Anil, and Basheer reprise their roles from the original film.

 The film tells the story of Suyambulingam, a middle-class cable TV operator, and his family.
 They come under suspicion when Varun Prabhakar, the son of the Inspector General Geetha Prabhakar, goes missing soon after sexually harassing Suyambulingam's elder daughter.
-The rest of the film reveals how Varun disappeared and what Suyambulingam does to keep his family from going to prison.
+The rest of the film reveals how Varun disappeared, and what Suyambulingam does to escape from being suspected, what he did to Varun, and to keep his family from not going to prison.

 The production work of Papanasam was undertaken by Suresh Balaje and George Pious.
-Music for the film was composed by Ghibran.
-Cinematography was by Sujith Vaassudev and editing by Ayoob Khan, who also worked on Jeethu's original film.
+The film's music was composed by Ghibran, the cinematography was handled by Sujith Vaassudev, while the editing was done by Ayoob Khan.
 Principal photography commenced on 25 August 2014 and lasted for seven months, with shooting held at Tirunelveli, Nanguneri, Tenkasi, Kuthukalvalasai, and Thodupuzha.
-The film was released on 3 July 2015 to positive reviews from critics, and grossed over USD million worldwide.
+The film was released on 3 July 2015 and is estimated to have grossed over ₹100 crore worldwide.